-Even though the temps in Florida are far from traditional, Fall-like temps I enjoyed up north this time of year, I still get excited about a new ‘season’ with all its possibilities for recipes that highlight warmer flavors and traditions.
-So, get ready for hearty soups, roasts, holiday-inspired desserts and winter vegetables, mixed in with whatever else inspires me!
+Even though temps in Florida are far from Fall-like temps, I still get excited about a new ‘season’ with recipes that highlight warm flavors and traditions.
+So, get ready for hearty soups, roasts, holiday-inspired desserts and winter vegetables, mixed in with whatever inspires me!

 First up is a slow-cooked pork roast.
-Truth be told, there are few things I love more than a yummy roast. . .what’s not to love about tender, succulent meat that’s falling off its bones, paired with a warm, flavorful gravy, roasted potatoes, carrots and onions?
-I bet I’m making you hungry now, aren’t I?!?
+Truth be told, there are few things I love more than roast.
+What’s not to love about tender, succulent meat falling off its bones, warm/flavorful gravy, roasted potatoes, carrots and onions?

-For this dish, I found a beautiful pork shoulder and decided to pair it with something tasty, in addition to my traditional combo with apples.
-I had some kumquat puree in the freezer (see my post for Kumquat Date Bread re: how to make it) and thought the zingy/citrusy flavor would make a nice addition.
-I know everyone doesn’t just happen to have kumquat puree in their freezers (!) so, if you don’t, you could use sliced kumquats (seeds removed), or even orange slices with their peels on.
-The key is to get as much “orangey” flavor as possible.
-The kumquats do add a little something extra because their slight tartness cuts a bit of the heaviness of the roasted meat and it even ‘brightens’ the sauce a bit.
+I found a beautiful pork shoulder and decided to pair it with something tasty.
+I had kumquat puree in the freezer (see my post for Kumquat Date Bread on how to make it) and thought the citrusy flavor would be nice.
+I know everyone doesn’t have kumquat puree in their freezers so, you could use sliced kumquats (seeds removed), or orange slices with peels (the key is to get as much “orangey” flavor as possible).
+Kumquats are great because their tartness cuts the heaviness of roasted meat and even brightens the sauce.

-If you haven’t tried Cipollini onions (pronounced “chip-o-lee-nee”) you absolutely must!
-They’re wonderful.
-They’re slightly different from traditional yellow/Spanish onions in that they’re smaller, flatter, sweeter and their skin is very thin, almost like paper.
-Because of their shape and size, they’re great for roasting whole, which really enhances their natural sweetness.
-I’ve seen them more regularly at supermarkets lately, but you can usually find them in specialty markets and farmer’s markets.
-You tend to see them more in the Fall and Winter, but I actually found a batch in late summer at my supermarket.
-The only challenge when working with these little gems is that paper-like skin.
-I try to get as much of it off with a paring knife or my fingers as possible, and sometimes I even boil them for several seconds to help with the removal process.
-Most of the time, though, I just give up and simply take off as much as I can, retain the stem, and toss them whole into my pot.
-When they’re cooked, you don’t really even notice the skin remnants (but if you do, they’re easy to remove).
-It’s all worth it in the end, because they’re so yummy 🙂
+If you haven’t tried Cipollini onions (“chip-o-lee-nee”) you must because they’re wonderful.
+Slightly different from yellow/Spanish onions in that they’re smaller, flatter, sweeter and their skin is very thin, almost like paper.
+They’re great for roasting whole, which really enhances their natural sweetness.
+I’ve seen them more in supermarkets lately, but you can usually find them in specialty markets and farmer’s markets, typically in Fall and Winter.
+The only challenge when working with them is that paper-like skin.
+I try to get as much of it off with my fingers; sometimes boil them a few seconds to help.
+Usually I take off as much as I can, retain the stem, and toss them whole into my pot.
+When cooked, you don’t really notice the skin remnants.

 I served mine with steamed green beans tossed in a little butter, salt & pepper.
 A green salad would also be tasty alongside this hearty dish.
 Enjoy!